 How many of you complaints about increasing database size and site going down without much traffic.
 Believe it, it mostly happens due to enormously huge database size and keeping such useless blog comments away from your blog, you helping your blog.
 Though, just in case if you are not aware you need to keep cleaning your wp_comments table to remove all spam comments cached by Akismet.

 One easy and quick solution is to implement 3rd party services like Facebook commenting system which requires user to comment using their Facebook comments and no one would like to spoil their social media presence and also you will get rid of those comments which come from Blog commenting services and software’s like Scrapebox.

 Another solution is to implement comment by registration only, and this will help you to get genuine readers register your site and add value.
 You may offer various registration options like Facebook, Twitter and so on.
 Most of the popular sites, which get lots of comment are using the same method.
 This not only helps in eradicating spam comments but also your outbound link will be controlled.

 Here are few things which I look before accepting comments:

 - Name and link (Spam or real)

-- Is link in comment adding value or not?
+- Is the link in comment adding value or not?

-None the less, at times I also check spam comment tab to recover all those genuine comments which has been marked by Akismet as spam.
-Believe it, years back I used to love the fact that I’m getting 50+ comments on all blog post but I realize it was not as good as I thought.
+None the less, at times I also check spam comment tab to recover all those genuine comments which have been marked by Akismet as spam.
+Believe it, years back I used to love the fact that I’m getting 50+ comments on all blog post, but I realize it was not as good as I thought.
 Infect, it not only devalue my outbound links but also uselessly increasing my page load time.
-Many bloggers suggest to disable comments on old blog posts, but I would not advocate that in ever case, as Blogging is all about one to many interaction where readers also share their opinion and reaction via comments.
+Many bloggers suggest disabling comments on old blog posts, but I would not advocate that in ever case, as Blogging is all about one to many interactions where readers also share their opinion and reaction via comments.